 23 Tips for Winning More College Scholarships

 From the moment your teenager entered high school, you have probably been thinking about college.
 Where will they go?
 Will they be ready?
 How do they prepare?
-But what most parents really want to know how they’ll pay for it.
+But what most parents really want to know is how they’ll pay for it.

 No matter how much you tried to save money before this moment came, you’re faced with a huge challenge — paying thousands of dollars for a single year of education.
 The average annual tuition fees at a prestigious private college in the USA are $35,000 and state institutions charge around $25,000 per year.